op-amp/python-cheatsheets/py-Basic.md

 **Separation**

-1. `string.split('separator')` splits the string to a list of strings according to the separator string (whitespace if omitted).
+1. `string.split(separator=' ')` splits a string to a list of strings according to the separator string, with the separator omiited.
+2. `string.partition()` splits a string into three parts, the text before the separator string, the separator itself and the text after it.
-2. `separator.join([string1, string2, ..., stringN])` joins a list or tuple of strings to one string with the separator string added between each two.
+3. `separator.join([string1, string2, ..., stringN])` joins a list or tuple of strings to one string with the separator string added between each two.

 **Search and Replacement**